Third Knox County School Bus Driver Fired for Using Phone While Driving

 However, in April another bus driver was caught using a phone while driving and was removed from the driver eligibility list.

 If you or your child was injured by a distracted bus driver, contact the skilled school bus accident lawyers at Greg Coleman Law for a free consultation to review your claim.
-We will determine if you are entitled to file a lawsuit to obtain compensation for damages.
+A Knoxville injury lawyer from our firm will determine if you are entitled to file a lawsuit to obtain compensation for damages.